BulkEmailVerifier/bulkemailverifier-nodejs/README.md

-# Bounceless Node.js API Client
+# bulkemailverifier Node.js API Client

-This is a Node.js client for the Bounceless.io API.
+This is a Node.js client for the bulkemailverifier.com API.

 ## Installation